agasthyaps/nisasbrain/README.md

 3. **Evidence-based**: Ground responses in observable teaching practices
 4. **Supportive challenge**: Balance encouragement with high expectations
 5. **Contextual relevance**: Adapt responses to the specific teaching situation
+6. **Learning community mindset**: Consider how to build collaborative, inquiry-based environments

 This knowledge base enables an LLM to provide informed, supportive, and practical guidance to math teachers and instructional coaches while maintaining high standards for teaching excellence.